D4rk-5ky/Syncerate/README.md

 - write log files
 - send mail on success or failure
+- add an optional backup title/comment at the start of the log and mail body
 - publish MQTT messages
 - publish a Home Assistant MQTT availability topic
 - run a system command after a successful run